Online Volunteer Form

 Tips and advice

 - The first step is to fill out a committee volunteer form (requires member login).
 This holds true if you are seeking reappointment to a committee.
 Our committee volunteer form communicates your wish to serve and your interests to every appointing officer.
-Currently, it is available as a Word document.
-There is a plan to transition the form to online during early 2015.
-When that happens, we'll send an email to the membership so that those interested can submit a new online form.

 - Fill out the form any time of year.
 The appointing officer strives to match as many members to available positions.
 The bulk of the appointments happen between March-May and August-September.
 Additionally, with resignations and committee conflicts, there are opportunities for appointments throughout the year.
 An appointment invitation will come in an email from the ALSC office.
 If it's been six months, you have new information to add, or your interests have changed, feel free to submit another form.